adrianocansian/DNS-Eyes-for-macOS/README.md

 ## Origin and Credits

 This project is a native macOS adaptation of **DNS Changer Eye**, the original Linux implementation by [BullsEye0](https://github.com/BullsEye0/DNS_Changer_Eye).
 We extend our gratitude to BullsEye0 for the innovative concept and foundational work that inspired this macOS port.

+This project Security Audit Commit is AI-Assisted  by Manus.im

 The full article explaining the importance of DNS in ethical hacking can be found at [HackingPassion.com](https://hackingpassion.com/why-your-dns-settings-could-make-or-break-your-hacking-career/).